Namur, België / Belgique / Belgien - Things to Do in Namur

 Take a Meuse River Cruise

-Scenic boat trips along the Meuse River provide unique perspectives of Namur's citadel and surrounding countryside dotted with castles and vineyards.
-These relaxing cruises often include commentary about local history and geology while passing through some of Belgium's most picturesque landscapes.
-Some operators offer dinner cruises or themed excursions.
+Enjoy a scenic boat trip along the Meuse River, offering unique perspectives of the citadel and surrounding countryside.
+These cruises often include commentary about local history and geography while passing through locks and past charming riverside villages.
+Some evening cruises include dinner or wine tastings.

 Getting There